• Home

 You just need to stop making life suck so much while you try to “earn” your happiness.

-Because let’s be real — you’re not going to enjoy every task.
-Some things are just vegetables.
 But what if you didn’t sit there forcing them down dry, cold, and raw?

 What if you made the process feel just enjoyable enough to not dread it?

-That’s where things started to shift for me.
+That’s where the pressure started to lift.

 Not because I found the answer — but because I stopped looking for one.